Henry VIII

 Power tends to corrupt, and absolute power corrupts absolutely.
 Great men are almost always bad men, even when they exercise influence and not authority, still more when you superadd the tendency or the certainty of corruption by authority.
 There is no worse heresy than that the office sanctifies the holder of it.
 [38]

-Cardinal Wolsey, we may surmise, came to suppose that his own ambition to rise in the Catholic Church was consonant with the good of the Church and that the authority he wielded in King Henry VIII’s name was one with his own interest to rise in English society and politics as well as with the best interests of Henry himself.
-He put himself in an impossible position, trying to square the circle of these two “goods.”
+Cardinal Wolsey, we may surmise, came to suppose that his own ambition to rise in the Catholic Church was consonant with the good of the Church and that the authority he wielded in King Henry VIII’s name was one with his own interest to rise in English society and politics.
+This man of humble origins who achieved dizzying heights of power, then, put himself in an impossible position, trying to square the circle of these two “goods.”

 ACT 4

-Act 4, Scene 1 (933-36, it’s a time of strange forsakings and changes: Gentlemen say Catharine is banished to Kimbolton; Anne Boleyn is crowned queen and the procession returns home; York Place is renamed Whitehall.)
+Act 4, Scene 1 (933-36, it’s a time of strange forsakings and changes: gentlemen say Catharine of Aragon is banished to Kimbolton; Anne Boleyn is crowned queen and the procession returns home; the disgraced Wolsey’s York Place is renamed Whitehall.)

-This scene evokes the “strange fashion of forsaking” that Henry VIII’s machinations set in Tudor England.
-One of his courtiers, Sir Thomas Wyatt, was the author of the phrase just quoted in his poem “They flee from me, that sometime did me seek.”
-[30] It would be difficult to find a better phrase to describe the changes wrought by Henry’s desire for a male successor.
+This scene evokes the “strange fashion of forsaking” that Henry VIII’s machinations established in Tudor England.
+One of his courtiers, Sir Thomas Wyatt, was the author of the phrase just quoted in his mid-1530s poem “They flee from me, that sometime did me seek.”
+[39] It would be difficult to find a better phrase to describe the changes wrought by Henry’s desire for a male heir.

 The various gentlemen whose voices traverse this scene tell us that Queen Catharine “was divorced, / And the late marriage made of none effect …” (933, 4.1.32-33).
-Catharine is ill, and for her failure to appear during the divorce proceedings, she has been shunted off to Kimbolton in Cambridgeshire.
+For her failure to appear during the divorce proceedings, Catharine has been shunted off to Kimbolton Castle in Cambridgeshire, which will be the location of her death from cancer in January 1536.

-The First Gentleman, serving as unofficial censor for King Henry, points out that the place must be called Whitehall, now that the former Lord Chancellor and Archbishop of York, Cardinal Wolsey, is no longer its resident (936, 4.1.95-97).
+It is the first gentleman, serving as unofficial censor for King Henry, who points out that “York Place” place must be called Whitehall, now that the former Lord Chancellor and Archbishop of York, Cardinal Wolsey, is no longer its resident (936, 4.1.95-97).
+[41]

-Act 4, Scene 2 (936-41, Griffith informs the ailing Catharine of Wolsey’s death; she at first speaks harshly of the Cardinal, but then charitably; the sleeping Catharine is treated to a vision of joyful spirits crowning her with a garland in heaven; her dying request to Ambassador Caputius, sent from her nephew, Emperor Charles, is to take good care of her servants and speak on her daughter’s behalf with King Henry.)
+Act 4, Scene 2 (936-41, Griffith informs the ailing Catharine of Wolsey’s death; she at first speaks harshly of the Cardinal, but then charitably; the sleeping Catharine is treated to a vision of joyful spirits; her dying request to Ambassador Caputius, sent from her nephew, Emperor Charles, is to take good care of her servants and speak on her daughter Mary’s behalf with King Henry.)

 Griffith recounts for Catharine the death of the disgraced Wolsey, and her reaction at first is highly critical: “He was a man / Of an unbounded stomach, ever ranking / Himself with princes …” (937, 4.2.33-35).
-But almost at once, she accepts Griffith’s offer to speak fairly of the man in turn.
-Griffith reminds her that whatever his faults, Wolsey was a true scholar, generous in giving, and, towards the end of his life, magnificent in his acceptance of a newly humbled condition.
-(938, 4.2.48-68)
+But almost at once, she accepts Griffith’s offer to speak fairly of the man.
+Griffith makes the proverbial comment, “Men’s evil manners live in brass; their virtues / We write in water” (937, 4.2.45-46), [43] and reminds Catharine that whatever his faults, Wolsey was a true scholar, generous in giving, and, towards the end of his life, magnificent in his acceptance of a newly humbled condition (938, 4.2.48-68 inclusive).

-Catharine now responds generously, saying, “Peace be with him” (938, 4.2.75).
-With that thought, we are on to the real significance of this scene, which is the manner of Catharine’s departure from the world.
-She is granted in her sleep a visionary invitation to a banquet, the entirety of which seems to signify purity, joy, and her salvation to come.
-The stage directions describe this vision in some detail, with white-clad spirits holding a garland over her head, which they pass one to another.
-(938-39, 4.2.83ff) [31]
+Catharine responds generously, with a variation on an earlier pious sentiment.
+She now says of Wolsey, whom she admits to having hated, “Peace be with him” (938, 4.2.75).
+With that thought, we are on to the main significance of the second scene, which is to relate the manner of Catharine’s departure from the world.
+She is granted in her sleep a visionary invitation to a banquet, which seems to signify purity, joy, and her salvation to come.
+The stage directions describe this vision in some detail, with white-clad spirits holding a garland over her head, which they pass one to another (938-39, 4.2.83ff).
+[44]

-When Catharine awakens, she receives a visit at King Henry’s instance from her nephew Caputius, ambassador for the Holy Roman Emperor Charles V. Catharine’s requests are simple: bring up her daughter Mary well, and take care of the female and male servants who have so long attended to her.
+When Catharine awakens from this masque-like dream, she receives a visit at King Henry’s instance from her nephew Caputius, ambassador for the Holy Roman Emperor Charles V. Catharine’s requests are simple: bring up her daughter Mary well, and take care of the female and male servants who have so long attended her.

-Finally, to her woman Patience, Catharine says, “Strew me over / With maiden flowers, that all the world may know / I was a chaste wife to my grave” (940-41, 4.2.168-70).
+Finally, to her attendant Patience, Catharine says, “Strew me over / With maiden flowers, that all the world may know / I was a chaste wife to my grave” (940-41, 4.2.168-70).
 Shakespeare’s Queen Catharine (Catalina de Aragón was her Spanish name) dies as she had lived: a paragon of Franciscan Catholic virtue.
-[32] It would be hard to ignore the damage that King Henry VIII’s image receives from the pious passing of this woman he has betrayed, and whose virtue he well knows.
+[45] While Shakespeare and Fletcher hardly seem interested in “trashing” King Henry VIII, it is hard to ignore the damage that King Henry VIII’s image suffers from the dignified portrayal in life and the pious passing of Queen Catharine.

 ACT 5